HOME

 In animistic society, at sacred occasions, the celebrants become one with their totem spirit, often in the guise of an animal.
 Their spiritual guise is regarded as equally real as their human nature.
 There is a double-naturedness to reality and there is a double-naturedness to the Self.
 In olden times, the two aspects of reality, although mutually exclusive, weren’t experienced as conflicting, partly because both were given their due time, but also because logical contradictions are tolerable to pre-scientific consciousness.
 They represent different ways of looking at reality.
 Such a worldview still prevails among the Australian aborigines who live in the traditional way.

 The biblical creation story relates a truth that is complementary to scientific truth.
 The creation that took place before man’s emergence on the sixth day, is handled concisely.
 It took only a couple of days.
 The underlying message is that history only began at the origin of human consciousness, at the day when we became modern human beings.
 If the whole timeline is laid down, mankind only emerges in the last minutes, from a geological perspective.
 Although it is historically true, it doesn’t relate a truthful picture of this remarkable event, which is comparable to the emergence of Jesus in Galilee.
 Adam is first man, and Jesus Christ is Second Adam, that is, he is the first man in God’s new creation.
 Thus, God renews his relation to mankind.
 In a sense, the emergence of human ego consciousness is a world-creating event.
-Only at this moment there is full awareness of creation.
-Only at this point, when Adam and Eve opened their eyes, God begins to truly relate to his creation.
+Only at this moment there is full awareness of Creation.
+Only at this point, when Adam and Eve opened their eyes, God begins to truly relate to his Creation.
 So, from a religious perspective, this is where history begins.

 What took place before, such as the age of dinosaurs, etc., can’t really compare with these world-creating events.
 That’s why it’s incorrect to argue that the religious authors were mistaken.
 They looked at reality with different eyes.
 In fact, the universe is still geocentric, and earth is still in its centre.
-Nobody can deny that the earth is central, since it means everything to us.
+Nobody can deny that the earth is central, considering that it means everything to us.
 The creation myth gives expression to this truth.
-What if the earth is the only place in the universe where an ego-consciousness has developed?
+What if the earth is the only place in the universe where ego consciousness has developed?
 It means that the earth remains at the center of the cosmos, not geographically but morally.
 As long as there is no proof of the opposite, the earth remains a very special place, and the geocentric perspective cannot be discarded.
 Not long ago scientists believed that the universe is stationary and has no beginning in time.
 In a sense, the bible was closer to the truth.

 Viewed from this perspective, the biblical creation story is highly relevant.
-From the standpoint of faith, history before man can be summarized as five days of divine creation.
-The authors of the Pentateuch conveyed the spiritual truth, since history only begins at the moment when we become aware of God, which coincides with the emergence of a full-fledged theory of mind.
+From the standpoint of faith, history before man can be summarized as six days of divine creation.
+The authors of the Pentateuch conveyed the spiritual truth, because history only begins at the moment when we become aware of God, which coincides with the emergence of a full-fledged theory of mind.
 So remarkably important is this event.
 God sees himself through his relation to man, and so mankind mirrors God.
 The notion that man was created in the image of God relates an important truth.
 Had they written about the historical and geological truth, things would get the wrong proportions.
 Similarly, the authors of the Gospels corrected the historical facts and conveyed the real truth, which includes the real moral proportions.
 Paradoxically, these “improvements” make the Gospels appear authentic, since only real events need to be improved upon.

 The trinitarian and spiritual paradigm provides a perspective that always stands in relation to the human soul.
 However, the trinitarian paradigm isn’t quite sufficient as self-contained solution.
 Worldly knowledge is needful, after all.
 In medieval times, the Christian church endorsed science.
 It seems like both paradigms, the sacred and the profane, present a worldview that aspires at completeness.
 Nevertheless, it turns out that only the complementary perspective can mend the holes.

 The gist of the idea is the following.
 Not only is the sacred and the profane capable of existing side by side in society, but they may also find expression in the same person.
 They are mutually exclusive as worldviews, but over time an individual may change paths in life, from one truth to the other.
 If they are viewed as complementary truths, the conflict between science and faith is mitigated.
 But Christianity must develop its mythic perception in order to remain attractive.
 The biblical creation story, for instance, could be elaborated, or complemented, to better suit the modern intellect.
 If the Christian truth isn’t viewed as the whole truth, but as a complementary truth, it is easier to accept that the biblical texts aren’t absolutely final.
 Thus, the spirit is released from its captivity in words and letters.
 Religion and science aren’t desperate to win souls, because they are no longer enemies of each other.
 Rather, they are complements.
-Neither paradigm can achieve total dominion, because neither paradigm is entirely self-sufficient, while it must be complemented by the other.
+Neither paradigm can achieve total dominion, because neither is entirely self-sufficient, for the reason that it must be complemented by the other.
 The question of creation illustrates my point.
 Did God create everything?
 I propound that divine creation is a complementarian truth.
 Natural creation is its complementary, and it is equally true.
 If this notion is accepted, the divine and profane paradigms can coexist in peace and harmony.
 But the notion that God created everything, and that natural and Darwinian creation plays no role, is a fundamentalist stance that brings discord.

 The biblical creation story is an endless bone of contention.
 Humanist associations and atheist debaters repudiate it as unscientific.
 But it is relevant in the same sense as the value perspective of the medieval painter, which gives people different dimensions depending on importance.
 According to the subjectivistic moral perspective, humanity is much more important than the dinosaurs, and that’s why the creation story focuses on mankind.
 From an objectivistic perspective, homo sapiens is a latecomer, a speck in the boundless ocean of time and space.
 Of course, which perspective you are brought up with is highly relevant to the moral development of the individual and of society.
 In certain quarters of life, the scientific paradigm is unable to give us the right perspective, and things are given the wrong proportions.
 What is insignificant from the perspective of the human soul is blown out of proportion, whereas what really matters, namely the improvement of the individual soul, is deemed insignificant by comparison with material betterment and the maximization of the human population on earth.